Among mountains after Huy

 The plan to reach South France this year is hereby destroyed.

-Now, instead, we have to find a place to park the boat for the winter and resume sailing towards the Mediterranean in the spring.
+Now, instead, we have to find a place to put Heron for the winter and resume sailing towards the Mediterranean in the spring.

 Damn .